Have you been Charged with False Imprisonment in Georgia?

 I didn't use any force: False imprisonment does not require that force or threats of force be used.

 Having knowledgeable representation is of up the utmost importance when facing a criminal charge.
 Your Georgia False Imprisonment Attorney will investigate all the details surrounding your case and evaluate your options.
 They will be available all the time to you – even nights and weekends – because your case is important.
-Lawson and Berry and their team of False Imprisonment Attorneys will work with you to fight your charge and avoid a conviction.
+Lawson and Berry and their team of False Imprisonment Attorneys in Georgia will work with you to fight your charge and avoid a conviction.
 Call today and schedule a free consultation.